Plathemis subornata

 Behavior

 Males are territorial, perching on rocks or vegetation near water and making short to intercept intruders or pursue mates.
-Both sexes frequently perch with spread flat. are strong fliers capable of sustained hovering.
+Both sexes frequently perch with wings spread flat. are strong fliers capable of sustained hovering.

 Ecological Role